JoeMcDonough15/tetris/README.md

 # Tetris

-An object oriented Tetris game to learn how to use the Canvas API on the frontend combined with Nest.js on the backend and a PostgreSQL database to persist high scores using Prisma ORM.
+An object oriented Tetris game animated with the Canvas API on the frontend combined with Nest.js on the backend and a PostgreSQL database to persist high scores using Prisma ORM.

 # Setup